 your company formation timeline

-The Formation process in 7 steps
+The company Formation process in 7 steps

 The process of expanding your business to the Netherlands requires several steps before you can actually execute your business.
-This blog post will explain all the steps that are needed and will give you more understanding in what is needed to start doing business in the Netherlands!
+This blog post will explain all the steps that are needed and will give you more understanding of what is needed to start doing business in the Netherlands!

 Step 1: Start-Up Consult with an Incorporation Consultant